IRTF-HRPC/drafts/draft-terminology.md

 --- abstract

-This document argues for moving away from specific language conventions used by RFC authors and the RFC Editor in order to encourage inclusive terminology in the various RFC series.
+This document argues for moving away from certain specific language conventions sometimes used by RFC authors and the RFC Production Centre in order to encourage the use of more inclusive terminology in Internet-Drafts that are work in progress, and in new RFCs that may be published in any of the RFC series.
 The document also provides examples of inclusive terminology as precise alternatives for these conventions.

 --- middle

 # Introduction

-The primary function of the IETF is to publish documents that are "readable, clear, consistent, and reasonably uniform" and one function of the RFC Editor is to "[c]orrect larger content/clarity issues; flag any unclear passages for author review {{RFC7322}}.
-Given the importance of communication at the IETF, it is worth considering the effects of terminology that has been identified as exclusionary.
+According to {{RFC7322}}, "The ultimate goal of the RFC publication process is to produce documents that are readable, clear, consistent, and reasonably uniform," and one function of the RFC Editor is to "[c]orrect larger content/clarity issues; flag any unclear passages for author review."
+Documents that are published as RFCs are first worked on as Internet-Drafts.

+Given the importance of communication between people developing RFCs, Internet-Drafts (I-D's), and related documents, it is worth considering the effects of terminology that has been identified as exclusionary.
 This document argues that certain obviously exclusionary terms should be avoided and replaced with alternatives.
+We propose nothing more than additional care in the choice of language just as care is taken in defining standards and protocols themselves.

-First, arguments are presented for why exclusionary terms should be avoided by the IETF/IRTF in general.
-Second, problem statements for two sets of terms are presented and alternatives are referenced and proposed.
-There is a third section on additional considerations and general action points to address the RFC series, past and future.
+This document presents arguments for why exclusionary terms should be avoided in Internet-Drafts and RFCs, describes the problems introduced by some specific terms, and proposes alternative language.
+The terms discussed in this document include "master-slave" and "whitelist-blacklist".
+There is a final section on additional considerations and general action points to address future RFCs and I-D's.
 Lastly, a summary of recommendations is presented.

-The sets of terms discussed in this document are "master-slave" and "whitelist-blacklist".

 # Terminology

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{RFC2119}}{{RFC8174}} when, and only when, they appear in all capitals, as shown here.

-# Terminology and Power at the IETF
+# Terminology and Power in Internet-Drafts and RFCs

 According to the work of scholar Heather Brodie Graves from 1993, "one goal of the application of rhetorical theory in the technical communication classroom is to assess the appropriateness of particular terms and to evaluate whether these terms will facilitate or hinder the readers’ understanding of the technical material" {{BrodieGravesGraves}}.
-This implies that in order to effectively communicate the content of RFCs to all readers, it is important for Authors to consider the kinds of terms or language conventions that may inadvertently get in the way of effective communication.
+This implies that in order to effectively communicate the content of I-Ds and RFCs to all readers, it is important for Authors to consider the kinds of terms or language conventions that may inadvertently get in the way of effective communication.
 She continues, "complex and subtle configurations of sexist, racist, or ethnocentric language use in technical documents can derail or interfere with readers’ ability and desire to comprehend and follow important information."

 Indeed, problems of language are problems of everyday speech.
 Racist and sexist language is rampant and similarly counter-productive in other sectors, notably social work {{Burgest}}.
 The terms "master-slave," treated in detail below are present in other realms of technology, notably "automotive clutch and brake systems, clocks, flip-flop circuits, computer drives, and radio transmitters" {{Eglash}}.

 However as noted in the research by Ron Eglash, this seemingly entrenched technical terminology is relatively recent.
 It is not too late for these terms to be replaced with alternative metaphors that are more accurate, clearer, less distracting, and that do not offend their readers.
 Language matters and metaphors matter.
 Indeed, metaphors can be incredibly useful devices to make more human the complex technical concepts presented in RFCs.
-Metaphors should not be avoided but rather taken seriously.
+Metaphors should not be avoided, but rather taken seriously.
 Renowned linguist George Lakoff argued in 1980 that the ubiquitous use of metaphors in our everyday speech indicates a fundamental instinct to "structure our most basic understandings of experience" {{Lakoff}}.
 Metaphors structure relationships, and they frame possibilities and impossibilities {{Wyatt}}.

-Like Graves, this document recognises the monumental challenge of addressing linguistics and power and attempts to "promote awareness that may lead to eventual wide-spread change" {{BrodieGravesGraves}}.
-To that effect, below is a tersely written list of IETF-specific arguments as to why the RFC Editor should be encouraged to correct larger content and clarity issues with respect to offensive metaphors:
+Like Graves, this document recognises the monumental challenge of addressing linguistics and power, and attempts to "promote awareness that may lead to eventual wide-spread change" {{BrodieGravesGraves}} and suggests first steps for actions that may remedy the inadvertent use of undesirable terms'.
+To that end, the list below is a tersely written set of IETF-specific arguments as to why the RFC Editor should be encouraged to correct other content and clarity issues with respect to excluding language and metaphors:

  * The RFC series is intended to remain online in perpetuity.
-Societal attitudes to offensive language shift over time in the direction of more empathy, not less.
+Societal attitudes to offensive and excluding language shift over time in the direction of more empathy, not less.
- * That offensive terms in RFCs are largely hidden from the larger public, or read only by engineers, is no excuse to ignore social-level reactions to the terms.
+ * That excluding terms in RFCs are largely hidden from the larger public, or read only by engineers, is no excuse to ignore social-level reactions to the terms.
 If the terms would be a poor choice for user-facing application features, the terms should be avoided in technical documentation and specifications, too.
  * At the time of this drafting, the digital technology community has a problem with monoculture.
 And because the diversity of the technical community is already a problem, a key strategy to breaking monoculture is to ensure that technical documentation is addressed to a wide audience and multiplicity of readers.
  * And yet the technical community already includes members who take offense to these terms.
-Eradicating the use of offensive terminology in official RFCs recognises the presence of and acknowledges the requests from black and brown engineers and from women and gender-non-conforming engineers to avoid the use of offensive terminology.
+Eradicating the use of excluding terminology in official RFCs recognises the presence of and acknowledges the requests from black and brown engineers and from women and gender-non-conforming engineers to avoid the use of exclusive terminology.

-This document does not try to prescribe terminology shifts for any and all language that could be deemed offensive.
+This document does not try to prescribe terminology shifts for any and all language that could be deemed exclusive.
 Instead what follow are specific alternative suggestions to "master-slave" and "white-blacklist" and the rationale for the use of the alternatives.
 Additional considerations are presented in a subsequent section.

 ## Master-Slave

-Master-slave is an offensive metaphor that will and should never become fully detached from history.
-Aside from being unprofessional and offensive it stifled the participation of students whom Eglash interviewed for his research.
+Master-slave is an offensive and exclusive metaphor that will and should never become fully detached from history.
+Aside from being unprofessional and exclusive it stifled the participation of students whom Eglash interviewed for his research.
 He asks: "If the master-slave metaphor affected these tough-minded engineers who had the gumption to make it through a technical career back in the days when they may have been the only black persons in their classes, what impact might it have on black students who are debating whether or not to enter science and technology careers at all?" {{Eglash}}

 Aside from the arguably most important reason outlined above, these terms are becoming less used and therefore increasingly less compatible as more communities move away from its use (eg {{Python}}, {{Drupal}}, {{Github}} and {{Django}}.
 The usage of 'master' and 'slave' in hardware and software has been halted by the Los Angeles County Office of Affirmative Action, the Django community, the Python community and several other programming languages.
 This was done because the language is offensive and hurts people in the community {{Django2}}.
 Root operator Internet Systems Consortium stopped using the terms because they were asked to {{ISC}}.